How to contribute

 your own persistent sandbox instead (

-something similar) so you can run them directly:
+something similar) so you can run tests directly against that:

 $ ext/bin/pdbbox-init \ --sandbox ./test-sandbox \ --pgbin /usr/lib/postgresql-9.6/bin \ --pgport 17961

 Then you can start and stop the included database server like this:

 $ export PDBBOX="$(pwd)/test-sandbox" $ ext/bin/pdbbox-env pg_ctl start -w $ ext/bin/pdbbox-env pg_ctl stop

 and when the database server is running you can run the tests like this: